How Do You Get Rid Of Flies?

 - Spray your back door screen, the door frame and surrounds with a fly repellent.

 Give your wheelie bin a spray with a fly repellent, especially if it is kept undercover.
 Spray the inside of the lid.
-Suitable fly repellent to use as a spray or to pour on a cloth and use as a surface wipe is available in my online store Click Here
+Suitable fly repellent to use as a spray or to pour on a cloth and use as a surface wipe is available online Click Here

 Restriction of flies is about discouraging them once they have entered your premises.
 Restriction is achieved by removing situations that encourage flies, provide food or facilitate breeding.
 Regular cleaning up, wiping down, and general hygiene is vital.
 Consider covering food displays, closing cabinets, refrigerating as much as possible.
 Wash-out and store mops, floor mats & bar runners outside over night.
 What about your dirty t-towels?
 Can you get them out of the kitchen every night or at least seal them up?